-As we know that calculating mileage reimbursement is relatively a straightforward process but it is mandatory to understand if you are qualified for reimbursement of mileage or not.
+As you probably already know, calculating mileage reimbursement is a relatively straightforward process, but it is important to understand whether or not you are qualified for the reimbursement you are trying to get.
 Furthermore, if you are qualified for mileage reimbursement, you must follow the guidelines that are provided in the other areas of this information hub.
-Along with this, you must also focus on the details or information provided by the IRS.
+Along with this, you must also focus on the details of the mileage reimbursement information provided by the IRS.

 Another fact that needs to be mentioned is that sometimes an employer may make the use of a completely different mileage rate than the one which has been published by the IRS.
-If this happens, it must be known by everyone that if any reimbursement given exceeds the IRS rate will be considered as income and hence it becomes taxable.
+If this happens, it must be known by everyone that any reimbursement given that exceeds the IRS rate will be considered as income and hence will be taxable.

-When the personal vehicles are used by the employees, self-employed and business owners for various company or business purposes, then for determining how much a reimbursement should be, one must make the use of the IRS standard mileage rate.
+When determining how much a reimbursement should be for the use of personal vehicles by employees, those who are self-employed, and business owners for various company or business purposes, one must make use of the IRS standard mileage rate.

-Mileage rate.
-One must record the fact that he/she has used his/ her personal vehicle and driven 200 miles for performing a particular business activity.
-The standard mileage rate for 2020 is 57.5 cents per mile, so the equation that can be used is as provided below:-
+Below is an example of how to properly make use of the mileage rate.
+In the example, one must record the fact that they have used their personal vehicle and driven 200 miles for performing a particular business activity.
+The standard mileage rate for 2020 was 57.5 cents per mile, so the equation that can be used is as provided below:

-One more example: If you’re using a personal vehicle of your employer for the work-related purposes and have used the same 200 miles.
-In such cases, since there is no standard mileage rate applied here (as you’re using the vehicle of your employer) but you’re paying the amount to operate it (for example: gas, maintenance, etc.), the mileage reimbursement rate is 21 cents per mile by the employer.
-Here, also the equation used will be the same, but the total reimbursement is different.
+As another example, let’s say that you’re using the personal vehicle of your employer for a work-related purpose and have driven the same 200 miles.
+In such a case, since there is no standard mileage rate applied here (as you’re using the vehicle of your employer) but you’re paying the amount to operate it (for example, gas, maintenance, etc.), the mileage reimbursement rate is 21 cents per mile by the employer.
+The equation used will be the same, but the total reimbursement will be different.

-From the above two examples, the conclusion comes that higher reimbursement amount is the result of driving own vehicles for business-related activities, but operating your own vehicle will be higher comparatively.
+From the above two examples, the conclusion comes that there is a higher reimbursement amount as a result of driving one’s own vehicles for business-related activities, but operating your own vehicle will be higher comparatively.

-When Using Your Vehicle For Business and Personal Use
+When Using Your Vehicle For Both Business and Personal Use

-When you’re using your own personal vehicles for both (business or personal use) purposes, it is important for you to understand the need to segregate the mileage that has been used.
-This allows you to know in a better way what to claim for depreciation and the other costs related to operating the vehicle.
-Below, we are providing you an example for the proper calculation.
-Let’s have a look at this:-
+When you’re using your own personal vehicles for both business or personal use purposes, it is important for you to understand the need to segregate the mileage that has been used.
+This allows you to know what to claim for depreciation and other costs related to operating the vehicle.
+Below is an example of the proper calculation.
+Let’s take a look at another example.

-If you’ve made the use of 200 miles by driving your vehicle for a personal trip and also within the same period, you’ve also driven a car and covered the total of 100 miles for business, then you can do the computation by dividing the business miles by the total miles (100/300=0.33).
-Here, we get the 33% result, or the percentage by which you can calculate the total miles of the vehicles to arrive at the amount used for business.
+Let’s say that you’ve driven 200 miles in your vehicle for a personal trip.
+Within that same period, you’ve also driven a total of 100 miles for business.
+You can calculate the percentage of how many business miles you’ve driven by dividing the business miles by the total miles (100/300=0.33).
+The result is 33%, the percentage by which you can calculate the total miles of the vehicles to arrive at the amount used for business.